What makes the best dice tray?

 What is the best size for a dice tray?

 Well, as you’ve probably guessed, we have a range of dice trays!
 And we’ve put a lot of thought into the construction to make them look great, be easy to transport, and last a long time.
+And with the right dice tray, you can really dial up your game’s immersion.

 If you would like to know more about dice trays, we’ve answered some more common questions.
 You can also check out our guide on other accessories, and find out about dice rolling and dice towers.